shoumitro-cse/online_food_delivery/README.md

 The choice of the database usually depends on the amount of data that is being stored, the ease of scaling, partitioning, replication, and several other factors.

   * We are clear from the capacity estimation, the amount of data of restaurants, menu descriptions, customer/rider/restaurant user data, dasher data, etc is going to be huge, and hence, NoSQL like MongoDB is pretty much better for this service.
   * Bob storage cloud servers like Amazon S3, google buckets would be better choices for static storage like images, video, etc.
   * Customer ordering is a transactional process. so, it should be Oracle/MySQL/Postgres, etc database.

+#### Services of the architecture
+ * Search Ecosystem
+ * Ordering Service
+ * Order Complete Service
+ * Notification Service
+ * Profile Service

 #### The complete component design with all the services will be like below:

 ![](https://github.com/shoumitro-cse/online_food_delivery/blob/main/diagram/system_design.drawio.png)

+### Others tools for faster content delivery would be a better choice.
+ * Data Partitioning
+ * Replication & Fault Tolerance
+ * Caching
+ * Load Balancing
+ * Message broker